 Last year when I met a few old friends in Taipei, we talked about going to Japan for Cherry Blossom Festival sometime.
-It is one of the major tourist attractions in Japan between March and April, an event has a bit less than 90 years of history and as you can imagine, there is multitude of cherry spices being cultivated throughout the years.
+It is one of the major tourist attractions in Japan between March and April, an event that has a bit less than 90 years of history and as you can imagine, there is a multitude of cherry spices being cultivated throughout the years.
 Beautiful flowers in varieties plus Japan’s unique cultural flare.
 The images I have seen throughout the years are simply fascinating.

-As I discovered, Mayor of Tokyo had given 3000 cherry trees to Washington DC (city) in 1912 to bond the friendship between US and Japan, and that relationship lasts to this day.
+As I discovered, the Mayor of Tokyo had given 3000 cherry trees to Washington DC (city) in 1912 to bond the friendship between US and Japan, and that relationship lasts to this day.
 Washington DC is now celebrating our National Cherry Festival from March 20 to April 13 this year.
-I have never known that this tradition is closely relating to Japan.
+I have never known that this tradition is closely related to Japan.

-Arrived at capital mall a bit after sunrise.
+Arrived at the capital mall a bit after sunrise.
 Many photographers had been there shooting.
 I was late in the game.
 Not a big deal.
 I am here.
 Cheer out.
 Today is the only fair day of the week and there are more people than I expected.
 There seemed always to have someone in my frame wherever I had my camera aimed. vis versa, I believe I was in someone’s frame as well.
 I tried to move away from people.

-Several patches of yellow daffodil has done well to accent the place.
+And yet someone was enjoying his morning on the bench.
+I did not detect that he would leave soon.
+But I really like the pink azaleas in front of the tree, so I snapped a shot and cut him off from my picture.
+I am a bit hooked to the Orton effect these days.
+I just love that creamy softness.
+Morning is fresh and it’s calm.
+I felt I could say Yes to anything and anyone without being uptight or being stirred up.
+A cold chill was still in the air, but the sunshine was cleansing.
+And, I felt comfortable being surrounded by beautiful cherry blossoms and none less, the loose pedals on the ground.
+Blossoms and lose petals are like soft pink puffs and powder.
+I felt pampered.Several patches of yellow daffodil have done well to accent the place.
 Daffodils usually bloom earliest in spring.
 Lots of them.
 They are easy to grow, year after year.
 I often look at them and think, just some daffodils, nothing special, but today they are special to me.
 If not for them, I would not like this image.
 They are in the right place at right time.
 Their blooms are fading out, and the brown adds more to the color scheme, why not.